 Today we will visit the painted monasteries of Bucovina: Moldovita, Sucevita and Voronet.
 We will learn about medieval art and architecture in Moldova and we will try to discover some of the secrets the artists hid in the outside frescos.
 Overnight in Bucovina.

 Optional visit 1: The Egg Museum: a unique collection of painted eggs from Romania and all over the world.

 Distance: 150 km, driving time: 2.5 hours

 We will return to Transylvania, crossing the Borgo Pass, the mysterious place where Bram Stoker placed the castle of Dracula.
 We will have the possibility to lunch at a sheepfold on the pass or on the shores of Colibita Lake, the place with the purest air in Romania.
-We will continue the day with a short visit in Targu Mures, where we can admire the elegant Secession style buildings.
+We will continue the day with a short visit to Targu Mures, where we can admire the elegant Secession-style buildings.
 At the end of the day, we will reach Sighisoara, one of the last medieval citadels still inhabited in Europe.
 One of the seven Saxon towns in Transylvania, Sighisoara became even more popular due to its links with the Wallachian prince Vlad the Impaler aka Dracula, who presumably was born in this place.

 Overnight in Sighisoara.

 On this day we will explore the Saxon land in Transylvania, visiting the fortified churches of Viscri and Prejmer.
 Viscri was almost unknown until Prince Charles of Wales discovered the place, and bought a few properties there.
 Despite being a popular touristic attraction, Viscri kept unaltered its charm.
 A visit to the village is a good way to see how Transylvania used to be centuries ago.